maximilianh/cellBrowser/README.md

 Then point your web browser to http://localhost:8888.
 To stop the web server, press Ctrl-C.
 You will have to re-run cbBuild again with -p8888 to look at it again.

+To deploy the result onto a real webserver, simply copy all files and directories under "cells" to an empty directory on a webserver and point your web browser to it.
+E.g. many universities give their employees homepage directories, sometimes in a directory called "~/public_html" or on a special server.

+To add more datasets, go to the other data directories and run cbBuild there, with the same output directory. cbBuild will then modify the index.html in the output directory to show both datasets (or more).
+Note that the directory that you provide via -o or the CBOUT environment variable is the html directory.
+The data for each individual dataset will be copied into subdirectories under this html directory, one directory per dataset.

+# Using real webserver

 The -p 8888 is optional.
 A more permanent alternative to the -p option is to run a webserver on your machine and build directly into its web directory.